Davide Merola: Club career

 He began playing football in 2005, at the age of five, for Juve Sammaritana.
-Later he managed to get noticed with Capua by various observers from all over Italy.
+Later, he managed to get noticed by Capua by various observers from all over Italy.
 After having done several auditions, 2014 is bought by Inter.
-On 2 July 2017 he signed a youth registration contract to stay at Inter Milan until 2020.
+On 2 July 2017, he signed a youth registration contract to stay at Inter Milan until 2020.
 He debuted with Primavera on 10 September 2017 in a Campionato Primavera 1 against Udinese and marked the occasion by scoring a goal.
 With the Inter Milan youth sector he was twice the top scorer and also won the Supercoppa Primavera, Primavera Championship and Torneo Viareggio.
 On 11 March 2019, he was summoned to play in the first team and debuted three days later, on the occasion of the UEFA Europa League, against Eintracht Frankfurt.

 On 20 August 2019 it was announced that Merola moved to Empoli.

 On 4 October 2020, he was loaned to Arezzo.
 On 14 January 2021, he was sent on a new loan to Grosseto.

 On 18 August 2022, Merola moved on loan to Serie B side Cosenza.

 On 31 January 2023, Merola joined Serie C side Pescara on loan with a conditional obligation to buy.
 On 5 February, he scored a brace on his debut for the club, contributing to a 5–0 league win over Potenza.